 2.14 As set out at paragraphs 1.7 and 1.8 above, the commuted payments (£2.1 million) to be spent on the provision of affordable housing which have been collected by the Council to date have made a direct contribution towards the identified affordable housing shortfall in the district: providing some 21 units with some of the monies being utilised to assist in the delivery of a further 17 units (38 in total).
 Furthermore, as set out at paragraph 1.8 above, small scale (1-9 unit) schemes have (as at December 2019) secured a further £2.5million - £3.8million (see footnote 2) in respect of unimplemented but current planning permissions.
-The Council has several large scale future residential developments planned which will aim to deliver substantial quantities of further affordable housing contributions as and when they are received.
+The Council has several large scale future residential developments planned which will aim to deliver substantial quantities of further affordable housing in the District in the medium term future, utilising those additional affordable housing contributions as and when they are received.
 It is clear therefore that CP4(e) has made and will continue to make a significant contribution towards the provision of much needed affordable housing in the District in the future.